aculich/assignment-2-JiajianLu/README.md

 ### Add a README.md file at the root of your repository describing what your web server does

 1. Write a general overview on your blog
-2. List all of the possible GET and POST requests that your server returns a response for and describes what happens for each GET and POST requests
+2. List all of the possible GET and POST requests that your server returns a response for and describes what happens for each GET and POST request

 ## Extra Credit